 With over 80 hectares of countryside within a very urban area, the park is also a great place to get away from the stresses of everyday life and see some fantastic wildlife.
 Don’t forget to stop off at the urban farm and meet some of the residents - from rabbits and guinea pigs to llamas and donkeys.

-Dean Castle & Country Park also offers a fun and varied events programme throughout the year.
+Dean Castle & Country Park also offers a fun and varied events programme for families throughout the year

 In July 2015 Dean Castle & Country Park was awarded £3.34m from Heritage Lottery Fund towards a £4.7m development programme.
 This ambitious multi-million pound development programme, which is subject to various permissions, will redevelop the whole area to create a 5 star visitor attraction which will encourage visitors to participate in and enjoy our local and natural cultural heritage.